davidcmorris/leadfromthehip/posts/robert_hogan_what_we_know.md

 <!--
-.. title: Robert Hogan on What We Know About Leadership
+.. title: Robert Hogan on What Leadership Means to Him
-.. slug: robert_hogan_what_we_know
+.. slug: robert_hogan_leadership
 .. date: 2019-03-23 08:20:00 UTC
-.. tags: competencies
+.. tags: competencies, leadership
 .. category:
 .. link:
 .. description: Content pulled from paper titled, What We Know About Leadership by Robert Hogan and Robert Kaiser.